minimapletinytools/react-lua-tutorial/react-lua-expert.md

 end
 ```

 Table operations like this are very common and often cumbersome to do manually.
-Instead, you can use the `join` function avaliable in many lua libraies including [Cryo](https://github.com/Roblox/cryo/blob/main/src/Dictionary/join.lua) and [Dash](https://github.com/Roblox/dash/blob/main/src/join.lua) (which are also available on wally).
+Instead, you can use the `join` function avaliable in many lua libraies including [Cryo](https://github.com/Roblox/cryo/blob/main/src/Dictionary/join.lua) and [Dash](https://github.com/Roblox/dash/blob/main/src/join.lua) (which are also available on Wally).

 ```lua
 local boopCopy = join(boops, { [whatToBoop] = true })